 A whole 9 days of film and discussion to stretch your Limmud further

-Beijing Jewish Film Week will run from November 21st to December 2nd.
+Beijing Jewish Film Week will run from November 21st to 29th.
 All Limmud attendees are welcome to join and take part together with the wider Beijing community, including the opening night event on the Saturday 21st November.

 Each evening a different film will be shown (except for the Friday and Saturday evenings of Limmud itself).
 Every screening will feature a film from a different part of the world, showcasing the diversity of Jewish experience and artistic work around the world.